 Shania Khoo (she/they) was born in Singapore to Malaysian parents and immigrated at the age of five to unceded Tuscarora land (colonially known as Cary, North Carolina).
 They are a rising senior at Duke University, pursuing an individualized degree program in Critical Race and Ethnic Studies.
 As a Seeding Change fellow with NCAAT, Shania hopes to continue to be in and create learning and growing spaces to better understand anti-racism, anti-capitalism, anti-imperialism, and the interrelations of structures of power and violence.
 Whether Shania is pushing for their university to implement more resources for communities of color; creating zines and art unpacking immigration, queerness, and Asian diasporic identity and experiences; or facilitating political education spaces, they aim to use their voice and power to dream and build a better world that centers the needs of working-class communities of color.

-Sai Somana (they/them) is a second-year pre-law student at UNC-Chapel Hill studying English & Comparative Literature and Political Science.
+Sai Somana (they/them) is a rising second-year student at UNC-Chapel Hill studying English & Comparative Literature and Political Science.
 As a bisexual and non-binary South Indian living in the United States, Sai’s worldview is strongly rooted in anti-capitalism and anti-imperialism.
 They are deeply passionate about building community and fighting for liberation for all oppressed peoples.
 They hope to pursue a career in law and continue to engage in radical spaces around the Raleigh-Durham-Chapel Hill area.
-They love volunteering and writing; they currently work with Food Not Bombs-Raleigh, a mutual aid collective, and the Tar Heel Perspective, a leftist newsletter.
+They love volunteering and writing; they currently work with Food Not Bombs-Raleigh, a mutual aid collective, and Tar Heel Perspective, a leftist newsletter.

 Nellie Sun (she/her) is a rising junior from Vancouver, Canada who is double majoring in Political Science and History at Duke University.
 She became politically and civically engaged in high school, canvassing and phone-banking for the Hon.
 Jody Wilson-Raybould’s election campaign and volunteering in her MP’s constituency office.
 Nellie has worked with the Pauli Murray Center for History and Social Justice on updating and curating virtual tours for their Durham Civil and Human Rights Map, which showcases historical sites where boycotts, sit-ins, legal cases, and protests for social justice occurred.
 Someday, Nellie hopes to become a public interest attorney and use the legal system to advance civil and human rights.